Economy of China: Telecommunications

-Consumer internet
+Consumer retailing

-China's economy is one of the world's leaders in consumer internet and mobile payments.
+China's economy is one of the world's leaders in consumer retailing, consumer internet and mobile payments.
 As of 2024, China has more internet users than any other country.
 Internet users in China generate large amounts of data, thereby providing a competitive benefit in the development of machine learning for artificial intelligence technology.
 Mobile payment methods via apps including Alipay and WeChat Pay were quickly adopted in China in part due to the relative lack of credit cards in the country.
 This technological leapfrogging also led to a boom in online shopping and retail banking.

 Platform economy

 China's platform economy has grown substantially since the early 2010s, with its transactional volume reaching RMB 3.7 trillion in 2021.
 The platform economy has absorbed a large number of workers from China's decreasing manufacturing workforce and from its population of internal migrant workers.
 As of 2020, 84 million people worked as platform economy service providers and 6 million were employees of platform companies.

 The platform economy sector is highly concentrated in Alibaba and Tencent, both of which have ride-hailing and food delivery businesses as key assets in their investment portfolios.
 Ride-hailing and food delivery businesses have significantly consolidated since 2016.

+The New York Times described both Alibaba and Tencent as China's two dominant internet giants competing to control daily life through e-commerce, payments, and social media.
+In mobile payments, many companies have to partner with Alibaba's Alipay or Tencent's platform services.
+They also control major apps and payment platforms, which limits competition in the digital space.
+Both Alibaba and Tencent are recognized as tech giants that are driving innovation in e-commerce, social networking, and mobile services.
+Alibaba generates the majority of its revenue from e-commerce platforms like Taobao and Tmall, while Tencent derives most of its revenue from social services like WeChat, gaming, and fintech.

 Mass media

-In 2020, China's market for films surpassed the U.S. market to become the largest such market in the world.
+In 2020, China's market for Chinese films surpassed the U.S. market to become the largest such market in the world.
 Domestic movies dominate the Chinese market.